ItsLeMax/ILMLib/README.md

 The above method will create empty configs except if they do already exist in a special folder.
 If so, their content will be copied.
 To create configs that are filled you need to create a folder inside `resources` of your project.
-It should be called `generated`.
+It should be called `custom`.
 A custom name like `languages` is possible and requires an additional parameter in the `ILMLib.init` method call.
 Create a yml file in the newly created folder and write data into it.

 ### Using the prefilled configs to load languages